 We even saw wild turtles sunning themselves on tree branches and swimming lazily alongside the platypus.

 This place was one of the highlights of our road trip and I’m so glad we made time to visit.
 Plus the whole area is really stunning with views like this to top off the day.
-(FYI that’s the valley you have to drive through to get to Broken River, not bad really!)

 That night, we free-camped at The Leap hotel, buying ourselves a couple of drinks so we could have a look around.
 I’d read about The Leap and it sounded much like the outback pub I worked at except with an interesting history.
-In actual fact, I didn’t find it that great – the décor was nowhere near as impressive as where I worked, and there wasn’t really a lot about the history.
+In actual fact, I didn’t find it that great – the décor was nowhere near as impressive as where I worked, and there wasn’t really a lot about the history, either.

+The hotel is named after the story behind it.
 Legend has it that in 1867, an Aboriginal woman named Kowaha leapt off a nearby cliff to save her child from certain death from attackers.
 She died in her sacrifice, but the child, thought to have been around three years old, somehow survived.

 And so, at 5.30am, we were off along the narrow winding road towards the coast.
 And at 6am, we were watching these guys nibbling their way along the beach with an incredible sunrise in the background.